Despite nursing both of our girls past three years old, they both developed (or were born with) allergies.

 Skin sensitivities and allergies to penicillin run in our family -- so I'm not surprised they were passed down to our girls.

 How about you?
 Have you noticed any allergies in your breastfed child?
 How do you treat them?
-Need to schedule a one-on-one session with me.
+Need to schedule a one-on-one?
 Use code: HEART2HEART.

 Until next time...